centreon/centreon-documentation/versioned_docs/version-23.10/administration/backup.md

 #### Configuration file backup

-All the configuration files on the central server can be saved: MariaDB, Apache, PHP, SNMP, centreon, centreon-broker)
+All the configuration files for the central server can be saved: MariaDB, Apache, PHP, SNMP, centreon, centreon-broker)

 Backup filename format: